Fleckism/SecurityPlus/SecurityPlus/10 A Firewalls and Proxy Servers.md

 A packet filtering firewall is configured by specifying a **group of rules**, called an access control list ([[ACL]]).
 Each rule defines a specific type of data packet and the **appropriate action** to take when a packet matches the rule.
 An action can be either to deny (block or drop the packet, and optionally log an event) or to accept (let the packet pass through the firewall).
 A packet filtering firewall can **inspect the headers of IP packets**.
 This means that rules can be based on the information found in those headers:

--   [[IP filtering]]—accepting or denying traffic on the basis of its source and/or destination IP address.
+-   IP filtering—accepting or denying traffic on the basis of its source and/or destination IP address.
--   [[Protocol ID/type]] (TCP, UDP, ICMP, routing protocols, and so on).
+-   Protocol ID/type (TCP, UDP, ICMP, routing protocols, and so on).
--   [[Port filtering/security]]—accepting or denying a packet on the basis of source and destination port numbers (TCP or UDP application type).
+-   Port filtering/security—accepting or denying a packet on the basis of source and destination port numbers (TCP or UDP application type).

 There may be additional functionality in some products, such as the ability to block some types of [[ICMP]] (ping) traffic but not others, or the ability to filter by hardware [[MAC address]].
 Another distinction that can be made is whether the firewall can control only inbound traffic or both inbound and outbound traffic.
 This is also often referred to as **ingress and egress traffic or filtering.** Controlling outbound traffic is useful because it can block applications that have not been authorized to run on the network and defeat malware, such as [[backdoor]]s.
 Ingress and egress traffic is filtered using separate ACLs.